Understanding Codebase like a Professional! Human-AI Collaboration for Code Comprehension: Discussion

-Chain-of-Understanding (summarized in Figure \ref{fig:understanding_chain}) is inherently broader in scope, mirroring general activities such as writing a paper, reading a book, or grasping complex concepts.
+The understanding flow we identified is inherently broader in scope, mirroring general activities such as reading a book, grasping complex concepts.
 This aligns with established theories in UX design, like the visual hierarchy principle \cite{still2018web}, and cognitive science theories, such as information-foraging theory \cite{InformationForagingNNGroup}.
-This general idea highlights the foundational relevance of our approach beyond the smart contract domain. \\[-20pt]
+We envision that in different scenarios, \systemabb can support team task delegation and evaluation by assessing project complexity.
+In educational contexts, since \systemabb incorporates professional expertise in codebase understanding, it can also be applied to a variety of code-related learning tasks.
+For example, students working with unfamiliar codebases can receive more effective guidance and feedback by interacting with \systemabb.